sabo-ibm/OCP4.10.56-install-GCP-Shared-VPC/README.md

                bootstrap_ign: '${BOOTSTRAP_IGN}'
            EOF
     2. Run the command to create the bootstrap node.
+YES

            gcloud deployment-manager deployments create ${INFRA_ID}-bootstrap --config 04_bootstrap.yaml

-33. Now we need to manually add the bootstrap node to the new empty instance group and add it as part of the internal load balancer we created earlier.
+35. Now we need to manually add the bootstrap node to the new empty instance group and add it as part of the internal load balancer we created earlier.
 This is mandatory as the initial temporary bootstrap cluster is hosted on the bootstrap node.

         gcloud compute instance-groups unmanaged add-instances ${INFRA_ID}-bootstrap-instance-group --zone=${ZONE_0} --instances=${INFRA_ID}-bootstrap
         gcloud compute backend-services add-backend ${INFRA_ID}-api-internal-backend-service --region=${REGION} --instance-group=${INFRA_ID}-bootstrap-instance-group --instance-group-zone=${ZONE_0}

-34. We now proceed with the master nodes creation.
+36. We now proceed with the master nodes creation.
 Note that we are using instance types e2-standard-4, but you can use any other type which suits you best.
 However please ensure the type you choose accommodates at least 16GB Memory and 4 vCPUs, as OCP will not be able to run the required containers on lower spec instance types.
 I have tried many times and it has usually failed or has been unstable.
     1. Set the env variable for the master ignition config file.

            export MASTER_IGNITION=`cat $INSTALL_DIR/master.ign`